What is A.A.?

 How A.A.
 Is Supported

 Over the years, Alcoholics Anonymous has affirmed and strengthened a tradition of being fully self-supporting and of neither seeking nor accepting contributions from nonmembers.
-Within the Fellowship, the amount that may be contributed by any individual member is limited to $3,000 a year.

 How A.A.
 Members Maintain Sobriety